Data protection shake-up for small firms

 GDPR: Data protection overhaul hits small businesses

-Are you are fed up of emails from businesses imploring you to stay on their mailing list?
+Are you fed up of emails from businesses imploring you to stay on their mailing list?

 Spare a thought for the small firms navigating the biggest shake-up in data protection rules in 20 years.